| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Every part of the department.

-The drawing is the start.
+The stream is the start.
 Here's the rest — including a real department you can watch run, and an app that builds one.

 Before you decide